Alliant Frequently Asked Questions

 To ask questions about GSA acquisition policy, not specifically about Alliant, email AskAcquisition@gsa.gov.
 The GSA Office of the Chief Acquisition Officer (OCAO) will respond.

-To ask questions about DoD acquisition policy, not specifically about Alliant, submit your questions to "Ask a Professor".
+To ask questions about DoD acquisition policy, not specifically about Alliant, submit your questions to "Ask a Professor", located on the DPAP Market Research/Market Intelligence page.

 For government customers